Sid009hey/wallspace/README.md

 📂️ Execute gui.py for a gui version of the app with extra functionality.

-📂️ Execute secondary.py for new features. (no docs for now, but you are free to read the code.)

 📂️ Preferrably save them in lowercase letters

 📂️ Save the wallpapers as something related to it's content so that you remember it while searching